port-labs/port-docs/docs/single-sign-on/onelogin.md

 The custom field is `null` by default, in order to change its value to `true` you will create a custom mapping rule:

 :::note
-It is also possible to manually change the value of the `Email Verified` field to `true` manually for each user that needs access to Port in your organization.
-But if a large number of users in your organization need access to port, manual assignment is not scalable.
+It is also possible to manually change the value of the `Email Verified` field to `true` for each user that requires access to Port in your organization.
+However, granting access manually to a large number of users is not scalable.
 :::

 :::tip
-The mapping specified here will set the value of the `Email Verified` custom field to `true` for every user whose `Status` is `Active` in your Onelogin organization, feel free to use a different mapping if you need a more specific mapping.
+The mapping specified here will set the value of the `Email Verified` custom field to `true` for every user whose `Status` is `Active` in your Onelogin organization.
+Feel free to use a different mapping if you seek a specific mapping.
 :::

 1. Go to Users -> Mappings